weinandt/asyncly/README.md

 Javascript async utilities for async batch creation and once only function execution.

 ## TODO
-- Add argument checking in Batch constructor.
+- Add argument checking in OnceBatch constructor.
-- Make Batch a 'OnceBatch'
 - Add timing mechanisms to OnceBatch.